 MONTH HIGH LOW RAIN

 January 7° 2° 15 days

 All residential construction without exception is light construction using timber framing with vapour permeable barriers and high-density insulation. insulation levels are generally higher to what is seen in Australia.
 The standards of which are likely borrowed from their colder climates.
 Once the timber frames are up they are lined with OSB board for walls and roof.
 This provides a good basis for the vapour permeable barrier and is a good way of sealing the building envelope.
 Cladding is very similar to our Hardie’s products although they seem to have better guarantees against rotting.
-Overall quality of construction is higher, leading to better thermal efficiencies.
-Also light construction allows for higher levels of wall insulation.
+Overall quality of construction is higher, leading to better energy efficiency.
+Also light construction allows for thicker levels of wall insulation.

 As for windows, PVC with double glazing with argon gas in the gap is the minimum standard.
 Units are of a high standard and even the sliding units seal very well.

 If Australia went down the path of legislating higher spec insulation and glazing, pricing on these products would come down while improving thermal comfort and energy efficiency, reducing heating and cooling costs.